CBBell99/lighthouse-web-notes/README.md

 ## Summary

-This repository contains all of the note taken by [Chris](https://github.com/CBBell99) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp
+This repository contains all of the notes taken by [Chris](https://github.com/CBBell99) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp